Olympiakos Nicosia: Return to its roots

 In the 2024–2025 season, Petros Petrou the Director of football and vice President Costakis Seraphim, decided to rebuild the squad from nearly scratch, keeping only two Cypriot players: midfielder Filippos Eftychidis and central defender Andreas Frangeskou.
 The other player staying on, was under 19 years old central defender Angelos Gavriel.

 On 27 May 2024 old club captain Nikolas Nicolaou was announced by the club as the new manager, signing a one-year contract with an option to extend for another year.
 Kyriacos Polycrapou, the old team mate, and vice captain of the manager, also stayed on as assistant manager, making the two old teammates and skippers the two men to bring back the glory days to their club.
 The club’s target was to return to the top flight.
 The budget however, is less than half of the previous season and the emphasis is on signing Cypriot players and a few Portuguese foreigners, as a special collaboration with an agent was achieved.
 The debt to old players was €47,000 and the total legacy debt €600,000.
 At the end of November 2024, with the club in sixth place, the manager was replaced with Georgios Kostis an old player of the club.
 On 19th February 2025 Costas Seraphim took over as club president.
 The club was promoted to the first division finishing in second place.

+In the 2025-2026 season a low balanced budget was chosen with the objective to remain in the First Division.
+Quite a few of the previous season’s players stayed on as well as the president and manager stayed on.
+In March 2026 with the club in 11th place the manager was replaced with Kyriacos Polycarpou, the assistant manager who had Nektarios Alexandrou as his assistant.
+After a defeat by Akritas Chloraka it was announced that Helder Castro an old player of the club would become manager with Nektarios Alexandrou staying on as his assistant.
+After the defeat from Ethnikos Achna Nektarios Alexandrou resigned from his post.
+Marios Christofi became caretaker manager in April with Marios Hristodoulou as his assistant and Castro remaining as part of the management team.
+The club managed to avoid relegation on the last day of the season.

+In the 2026-2027 season an old goalkeeper and president of the club Petros Savva became president.
+He immediately re-hired Georgios Kostis as the manager and Petros Petrou as Director of football was going to largely re-build the squad.